Designing Tablets: Patient Compliance Solutions for Medicine Adherence

 Recent guidance from both the U.S. Food and Drug Administration (FDA) and the European Medicines Agency (EMA) highlights the importance of “Safety by Design,” drawing attention to tablet dimension, coating and appearance.

-The regulatory agencies also consider ease of swallowing and patient compliance important issues for manufacturers to address, taking into consideration:
+The regulatory agencies have provided some guidance to pharmaceutical companies on how to best improve patient compliance and medicine adherence.
+They consider patient motivation and esae of swallowing important issues for manufacturers to address, taking into consideration:

 - Tablet size and shape